Bochov: Geography

 Bochov is located about 15 km southeast of Karlovy Vary.
 It lies on the border of three nature regions.
 The eastern part of the municipal territory with the town proper lies in the Teplá Highlands, the western part lies in the Slavkov Forest, and a small part in the northeast extends into the Doupov Mountains.
 The highest point is the hill Mirotický vrch at 791 m above sea level.
 The Střela River flows along the southern municipal border.
 The area of Bochov is rich in fishponds.

 History

 The first written mention of Bochov is from 1325, when it was promoted to a market town.
 It was founded in the first half of the 14th century as a mining settlement, but the tin reserves here were soon mined.

-From 1938 to 1945, Bochov was occupied by Nazi Germany and administered as part of Reichsgau Sudetenland.
+From 1938 to 1945, Bochov was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the German-speaking population was expelled.

 Transport

-The I/6 road (part of the European route E48), which replaces the incomplete section of the D6 motorway from Prague to Karlovy Vary) passes through the town.
+The I/6 road (part of the European route E48), which replaces the incomplete section of the D6 motorway from Prague to Karlovy Vary, runs through the town.